Empowering women in Aticco

 Customer Success Manager at ElectricFeel AG

-From your perspective, what is the current situation of women in the labor market?
+From your perspective, what is the current situation of women in the workplace?

 I like to be optimistic and think that we are on the right track.
-A few years ago when I started studying engineering we were barely 10% and if you went to other countries like Germany you were even more of a freak.
+A few years ago, when I started studying engineering, we were barely 10%, and if you went to other countries like Germany, you were even more of a rare bird.
 Now I see myself surrounded by many women involved in super interesting projects, pioneers in the world of technology, design, music...
 I hope this doesn't stop.

-The term equal opportunities seems to me to be a difficult concept, many companies try to fix what they have »done wrong» so far and put women in management positions to look good in front of the gallery.
-This sometimes has the opposite effect to the desired one, as it generates envy and sexist comments that do not do us any good.
-I believe that we must start the social change, not from above but from below.
-We must ensure that girls at school have the same aspirations as boys, that if they are sick it is not always their mother who has to leave work to pick them up, but also their father, that maternity leave is shared, and that returning to work after spending time with the family is not a setback but what it is, a natural break.
+The term equal opportunities seems to me to be a difficult concept, many companies try to fix what until now "they have done wrong" and put women in management positions to look good to the gallery.
+This sometimes causes the opposite effect to the desired one, since it generates envy and macho comments that do us no good.
+I think we should start social change, not from above but from below.
+We must ensure that girls in school have the same aspirations as boys, that if they are sick it should not always be their mother who leaves work to pick them up, but also their father, that maternity leave is shared, and that returning to work after spending time with the family is not a setback but what it is, a natural pause.

-I have lived in different countries that are progressive, but if a woman wants to return to work before the established year of maternity leave or share part of her months with her partner, she is considered a »crow mother» who abandons her child.
-Yes, as I said, we are making progress, but it is not enough to conform, more than equality I think we should promote the diversity of sexes, cultures and ages, a person can be a good worker or a good boss, regardless of whether he or she is a man or a woman, more junior or more senior, Swiss or Chinese (to give a couple of examples of countries where I have worked).
+I have lived in different countries that range from progressive, but if a woman wants to return to work before the established year of maternity leave or share part of her months with her partner, she is considered a "crow mother" who abandons her offspring.
+Yes, as I said, we are advancing, but it is not enough to settle, more than equality I think we should promote the diversity of sexes, cultures and ages, a person can be a good worker or a good boss, regardless of whether they are male or female, more junior or more senior, Swiss or Chinese (to give a couple of examples of countries in which I have worked).

-What female references have inspired you in your career?
+Which female figures have inspired you in your career?

-The truth is that I do not come up with names like Marie Curie or Margaret Thatcher, but those of my friends, my cousins, my coworkers, who went to study engineering or who decided to fight to be artists, many of them left their city to study abroad and work in a language that is not theirs, surrounded by much more experienced people who sometimes thought: what is this one going to teach me?
-And in spite of everything, they have fought and managed to reach management positions in large companies or to be successful entrepreneurs leading super interesting projects.
-They are the ones who have inspired me and still inspire me on a daily basis, and I hope this is only the beginning.
+The truth is that names like Marie Curie or Margaret Thatcher don't come to mind, but rather those of my friends, my cousins, my co-workers, who went to study engineering or who decided to fight to be artists, many of them left their city to study abroad and work in a language that is not their own, surrounded by people much more experienced who sometimes thought: what is she going to teach me?
+And despite everything, they have fought and managed to reach management positions in large companies or to be successful entrepreneurs leading super interesting projects.
+They are the ones who have inspired me and still inspire me in my day to day, and I hope that this is only the beginning.

-From your perspective, what is the current situation of women in the labor market?
+From your perspective, what is the current situation of women in the workplace?

-I believe that the role of women in the workplace has improved greatly in most developed countries, but inequalities still exist and there is still a long way to go.
+I think the role that women play in the workplace has improved a lot in most developed countries, but inequalities still exist and there is still a long way to go.

-In Spain, although more and more people recognize that men and women are equally qualified to occupy positions of responsibility, there are still unequal opportunities and unequal salaries, largely due to the traditional structure of companies that hinders the promotion of female talent.
-The majority of management positions are still held by men and although women have ambition to grow professionally, it is not always easy for them.
+In Spain, although more and more people recognize that men and women are equally qualified to hold positions of responsibility, there is still inequality of opportunity and salary inequality, largely due to the traditional structure of companies that hinders the promotion of female talent.
+The majority of management positions are still held by men, and although women have the ambition to grow professionally, it is not always easy for them.

-The Internet is bringing about a phenomenon of democratization of society, access to information, visibility, among many other things, which may end up being key to the achievement of gender equality in the professional sphere.
+With the internet, there is a phenomenon of democratization of society, of access to information, of visibility, among many other things, which may end up being key to achieving gender equality in the professional field.

-I do believe that new business models, such as startups, are becoming a way for women to thrive professionally.
-A study recently published by The Boston Consulting Group and MassChallenge states that despite receiving less funding, startups founded by women are more effective and generate twice as much revenue as those founded by men, in part, because they receive more rejections on their loan applications and are forced to develop more realistic and less risky plans than men.
+I do believe that new business models, such as startups, are becoming a way for women to prosper professionally.
+A study recently published by The Boston Consulting Group and MassChallenge states that, despite receiving less funding, startups founded by women are more effective and generate twice as much revenue as those founded by men, in part because they receive more rejections in their credit applications and are forced to develop more realistic and less risky plans than those of men.

-Personally, I think that in order for there to really be equality of conditions in the labor field between men and women, the existing imbalance in the personal sphere of families must first be resolved, where women still have to carry, in most cases, a much greater burden of domestic responsibilities, both in household chores and especially in the care of children.
+Personally, I think that in order for there to really be equal conditions in the workplace between men and women, the existing imbalance in the personal sphere of families must first be resolved, where women still have to bear, in most cases, a much greater burden of domestic responsibilities, both in household chores and especially in childcare.

-That said, I am one of those who believe that men and women are very different and yet complementary, and it is wonderful that this is so.
+That being said, I am one of those who believes that men and women are very different and at the same time complementary, and it is wonderful that it is so.

-What female references have inspired you in your career?
+Which female role models have inspired you in your career?

-There are many women who have inspired me throughout my life, both public figures and people from my personal environment.
-They all have a common component: they are women fighters who, in one way or another, have had to face at some point in their lives very adverse realities and have done so with great tenacity, resistance and resilience.
-I guess I feel identified with part of their stories and hence my inspiration towards her.
+There are many women who have inspired me throughout my life, both public figures and people in my personal environment.
+They all have a common component: they are fighting women who, in one way or another, have had to face very adverse realities at some point in their lives and have done so with great tenacity, resistance and resilience.
+I guess I feel identified with part of their stories and that's where my inspiration towards them comes from.